Blue Waters Bluegrass Festival

 Jean Ballhorn: fiddle Noel Taggart: mandolin, vocals

 Monroe Bridge is a group of bluegrass veterans who have been playing music together at shows, festivals, and fairs throughout the Pacific Northwest.
 They share a deep love of the traditional bluegrass music of Flatt & Scruggs, the Stanley Brothers and, of course, Monroe.
 Individually, the members are experienced musicians and have played bluegrass and country music in bands throughout the land before coming together in the Inland Northwest in 2018.
 Today they perform a finely honed blend of traditional, contemporary, and original bluegrass, country and gospel music.
 With tight vocal harmony and dynamic instrumentals, we think you’re sure to love this band.
 Whether you're young, old, or in between, you’ll have a great time listening to Monroe Bridge!
 Noel Taggart on mandolin has gained a reputation as one of the finest lead vocalists around.
 Kent & Karen Riggs are on guitar, singing lead and harmony vocals.
 Jean Ballhorn on fiddle is a veteran of the Colorado bluegrass scene and has performed and recorded with Charles Sawtelle, Open Road, Camptown and many others.
-Dan Gore is a versatile multi-instrumentalist.
-He has played mandolin and guitar in several bluegrass bands in the region and has produced the annual Spokane Mandolin Congress.
-Dan is playing bass fiddle for Monroe Bridge.
+Scott Brownlee is playing bass fiddle for Monroe Bridge.

 Schedule (2024)